Texas Porch

 Texas insurance guide

-Texas is an at-fault state, so the driver who causes a crash is on the hook for the damage.
-The law makes you prove you can pay for accidents you cause, and most Texans do that by carrying auto liability insurance at the state minimum.
-Here is what the rules actually require, what each coverage does, why your bill may run high, and how to shop smart, all grounded in the Texas Department of Insurance and Texas law.
+Texas is an at-fault state.
+The driver who causes a crash is on the hook for the damage.
+The law makes you prove you can pay for crashes you cause.
+Most Texans do that by carrying auto liability insurance at the state minimum.
+This page covers what the rules require, what each coverage does, why your bill may run high, and how to shop smart.
+It all comes from the Texas Department of Insurance and Texas law.

 Liability (the 30/60/25 minimum)

 The coverage the state requires.
 It pays the other people's medical bills and repair costs when you cause a crash.
 It does not pay to fix your own car.
-The 30/60/25 minimum is set in Texas statute (Transportation Code 601.072) and has applied since January 1, 2011.
+The 30/60/25 minimum is set in Texas statute (Transportation Code 601.072).
+It has applied since January 1, 2011.

 Uninsured / underinsured motorist

 Pays your bills if you're hit by a driver who had no insurance or not enough, including hit-and-runs.
 About 1 in 8 Texas drivers is uninsured, so this matters.
-Insurers must offer it, and it's included unless you reject it in writing.
+Insurers must offer it.
+It's included unless you reject it in writing.

 PIP and MedPay (medical add-ons)